garbados/the-realms-behind-clj/doc/characters.md

     - Buildable: The feat must be customized before purchase.
     - Background: The feat relates to ancestry, physiology, or upbringing, and as such is generally only eligible to take during character creation.

+*Backgrounds* are special feats that can only be taken during character creation.
+They reflect your species and culture, and other formative factors.
+As such, they are usually cheaper than other feats.
+In fact, some backgrounds will grant other ones, on the cheap!
+This is intentional, but should be used with caution.
+Players should limit themselves to 1-2 background feats, but the GM may offer their own advisory at their discretion.

 ## Equipment

 Quick facts: